genotoul-bioinfo/dgenies/src/dgenies/md/doc_formats.md

 ## Batch file

 Batch file is a text file.
-Each line in the batch describe a job.
+Each line in the batch file describes a job.

 Each job parameter is described by a `key=value` syntax.
 Parameters must be separated by one or many whitespaces.
 Order of parameters has no importance.